tegowski/scDARTHEKcells/README.md

 # scDART in HEK293T cells

 ## **Overview**
-This contains information necessary for reproducing the identification of m<sup>6</sup>A
+This contains information necessary for reproducing the identification of m<sup>6</sup>A. Please replace all instances of $WORKDIR with path to your working directory.

 **Prerequisites**
 1) Download raw fastq files
 2) Generate manifest file
-3) Download flexbar (v3.0.3) and STAR (v2.7.5a), preferably into conda environment
+3) Download and install flexbar (v3.0.3) and STAR (v2.7.5a), preferably into conda environment
 4) Download Seurat (v3.2 or later)
 5) Download genome and annotation files
 6) Create STAR index for genome alignment